-- Ensure your employee manual, safety manual and other documentation is up to date and notes orientations and safe work practices. - Consider adopting HR policies and procedures that are best practices in construction like Builder Code. - Get your welcome package ready for your student including manuals, logins to your time keeping software and more this may be the student's first experience with a role in a company, so give some time to help them onboard successfully. - Consider an extended onboarding day to cover safety including the right to refuse unsafe work, young worker orientation, visiting different sites and covering any questions that may come up.
+- Expose youth to as many different work sites and projects as possible while ensuring safe work practices are noted for any changing hazards. - Mix fun into the work week to show a work life balance.
+Engage your new workers in social events that bring the whole team together! - · Engage in tangible, results-driven tasks in addition to site cleaning or packing. - Consider connecting with the young workers' parents/guardians if appropriate ensure the new worker knows their parents/guardians are welcome to reach out with any questions or concerns. - Ensure your employee manual, safety manual and other documentation is up to date and notes orientations and safe work practices. - Consider adopting HR policies and procedures that are best practices in construction like Builder Code. - Get your welcome package ready for your student including manuals, logins to your time keeping software and more this may be the student's first experience with a role in a company, so give some time to help them onboard successfully. - Consider an extended onboarding day to cover safety including the right to refuse unsafe work, young worker orientation, visiting different sites and covering any questions that may come up.
 Cover items like hours of work, pay day schedule, upcoming social events, Joint Occupational Health & Safety Committee meetings, vacation time, how to request time off, expectations and phone list.
 Encourage your new team member to ask questions especially around issues of safety. - Provide a thank you package for the student including some company swag as well as reaching out to local suppliers to partner with you to provide some small tools.
-Give the young worker some direction on how to list their experience with your crew when updating their resume. - If your young worker is still in school, check in throughout the year bring them up to date on any projects they worked on, let them know how Georgie Awards season went and answer any questions. - · Reach out around tax time with information on grants and more - Tax subsidy for employment expenses for employed tradespeople - · Apprenticeship completion grant - Support your new worker by pairing them with another team member. - Take the time to introduce the two of them and cover some basic check in questions we suggest pairing them with a team member that they do not directly report to. - Set reminders to ask the team member to check in with the new worker with some standard questions like: - How are things going? - Anything you see you have questions about? - · Any suggestions or input? - · Are you feeling safe physically and emotionally? - Any issues you would like to bring up? - Any good news? - Start off the first week right!
-Give your new worker a personal phone call at the end of their first week or consider taking them for lunch to connect directly. - Connect your young worker with great resources like scholarships, trades groups and more check out CHBA BC's great resource page. - Connect the new worker with their regional Skilled Trades BC Apprenticeship Advisor they can support your new worker in registering for their apprenticeship and connecting with school. - If your new worker will be staying with the team, help connect them with schooling options.
+Give the young worker some direction on how to list their experience with your crew when updating their resume. - If your young worker is still in school, check in throughout the year bring them up to date on any projects they worked on, let them know how Georgie awards season went and answer any questions. - · Reach out around tax time with information on grants and more. - Tax subsidy for employment expenses for employed tradespeople. - Support your new worker by pairing them with another team member. - Take the time to introduce the two of them and cover some basic check in questions we suggest pairing them with a team member that they do not directly report to. - Set reminders to ask the team member to check in with the new worker with some standard questions like: - · How are things going? - Anything you see you have questions about? - Any suggestions or input? - · Are you feeling safe physically and emotionally? - Any issues you would like to bring up? - Any good news? - Start off the first week right!
+Give your new worker a personal phone call at the end of their first week or consider taking them for lunch to connect directly. - Connect the new worker with their regional Skilled Trades BC Apprenticeship Advisor they can support your new worker in registering for their apprenticeship and connecting with school. - If your new worker will be staying with the team, help connect them with schooling options.

-- If the young worker is not a good fit for your team, connect them with other options: - · Other CHBA BC member companies who are hiring - STEP BC Skilled Trades Employment Placement - Skills Ready - SkilledTradesBC Apprenticeship Advisors
+- If the young worker is not a good fit for your team, connect them with other options: - · Other CHBA BC member companies who are hiring. - STEP BC Skilled Trades Employment Placement. - · Skills Ready. - SkilledTradesBC Apprenticeship Advisors.